How a Missing useCallback Triggered 10,000 API Requests Per Minute in Production

 ──────────────────────────────────────────────

-The component was clearly in an infinite re-render loop.
+Infinite re-render loop.
 The question was why.
-I isolated each useEffect and found one with a dependency array that looked correct at a glance — but wasn't.
+I isolated each useEffect and found one with a dependency array that looked correct at a glance.
+It wasn't.

 The PR introduced a refactored ProductSearch component.
-A senior engineer had correctly moved the search fetch logic into an inline async function — clean separation from JSX.
+A senior engineer had moved the search fetch logic into an inline async function, which read as clean separation from JSX.
 The code reviewed fine.
-The bug was invisible without knowing exactly how React's dependency comparison works.
+I signed off on it myself.
+The bug was invisible unless you knew exactly how React's dependency comparison works, and in a code review at 4 PM on a Friday I did not.

 components/ProductSearch.tsx — buggy version